Customer Service Chatbot: Build vs Buy vs Hire

 A customer service chatbot can answer FAQs, route inquiries, and qualify leads 24/7.
 Three paths to choose from: Buy SaaS ($39-500+/month, fastest), Build DIY (free-$30/month, most flexible, 2-6 weeks setup), or Hire a specialist ($1,500-5,000 one-time + $10-30/month, balanced).
 The right path depends on your monthly volume, in-house technical skill, and how much customization you need.

 You need a customer service chatbot.
 Or at least, you think you do.
-The question is not whether to get one — it is how.
+The question isn’t whether to get one — it’s how.
 And the three paths in front of you lead to very different outcomes in cost, control, and capability.

 TL;DR